$75 Billion Dollar loss in annual U.S. revenue ~ On-site workshop targets impact

 R. Glenn Kelly | February 17, 2016

-Are U.S. business leaders aware that $75.1 Billion in revenue is lost each year due to the hidden grief in the workplace workshopand often unaddressed impact of grief and bereavement in the workplace?
+Are U.S. business leaders aware that $75.1 Billion in revenue is lost each year due to the hidden and often unaddressed impact of grief and bereavement in the workplace?
 That is the conclusion of compiled data publicly available through the U.S. Center for Disease Control (CDC), and covers only the losses within the United States.

 One Mid-South based author, public speaker and workshop presenter offers “Grief in the Workplace” workshops to assist owners, managers and supervisors mitigate the impact of bereaved employees on their return to work.